-Biking is one of the most popular activities in the C&O Canal National Historical Park.
+Biking is one of the most popular activities in the C&O Canal National Historical Park (NHP).
 The main spine of the Park, called the towpath, runs the length of the Park for 184.5 miles.
 The entire towpath is open for bikers, from Georgetown in Washington D.C. to Cumberland, MD.
-You can continue your ride to Pittsburgh, PA, on the 150-mile GAP Trail, which connects to the C&O Canal towpath in Cumberland.
+You can continue your ride to Pittsburgh, PA, on the 150-mile GAP Trail, which connects to the towpath in Cumberland.

-- 15 MPH maximum speed limit on towpath
+- There is a 15 MPH maximum speed limit on towpath

 - Ride single file